Introduction

 Define Trauma Dumping: Understanding the Concept

-Trauma dump refers to the act of disclosing one's traumatic experiences to another person without their consent or readiness to engage with such sensitive information.
+dump refers to the act of disclosing one's traumatic experiences to another person without their consent or readiness to engage with such sensitive information.
 Have you ever felt overwhelmed by your past?
 This behavior often manifests in a one-sided manner, where the individual sharing their experiences overlooks the feelings or limits of the listener.
-Recounting intense personal experiences or graphic details about past hardships can quickly become a trauma dump, leaving the recipient feeling overwhelmed.
+Recounting intense personal experiences or graphic details about past hardships can quickly become overwhelming, leaving the recipient feeling overwhelmed.
 While the intention behind a trauma dump may be to seek relief or validation, it often results in negative outcomes for both individuals, including fatigue and strained relationships.

 - Maintaining a journal